Benjination/LearnLeaf/README.md

 ## License

-This project is licensed under the [MIT License] (insert link).
+This project is licensed under the Copyright 2024 Team LearnLeaf University of Texas at Arlington "Senior Design"

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files LearnLeaf Organizer, to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Acknowledgments

-Thank you for choosing the Assignment Tracker App!
+Thank you for choosing the LearnLeaf Organizer App!
 We wish you success in your studies and hope our app helps you stay organized and on top of your assignments.

----

-Feel free to customize any sections to better fit your app's specific details and links!